EPC reference books

 Moreover, please don’t forget that whatever book you choose, simply buying a book will not help you pass the exam.
 You will have to spend a lot of time with your chosen materials to tab, highlight, annotate and get to know them.
 (I know, this almost sounds like the description of a romantic relationship…)

-This book was the first annotated EPC reference (first edition in 1994), and (or therefore?) it is the most known and most frequently used.
-In the LinkedIn poll I recently created, Visser was the absolute winner as the most popular EPC reference book (see the poll result above).
+This book was the first annotated EPC reference (first published in 1994), and (or therefore?) it is the best known and most frequently used.
+In a LinkedIn poll I created, Visser was the absolute winner as the most popular EPC reference book (see the poll result above).

-One advantage of the Visser book is that it is really concise, contains everything that is important but still has a practical size.
-The book includes two main parts: the articles of the EPC followed by the implementing regulations (the rules), each with the respective commentary.
-Some additional sections are included as well (e.g. Rules relating to UPC and a summary of G Decisions).
+Another important advantage of the Visser book is its concise format.
+It contains everything that is important but still has a practical size.
+The book is divided into two main parts: the Articles of the EPC, followed by the Implementing Regulations (the Rules), each with the respective commentary.
+Some additional sections are also included (e.g. Rules relating to UPC and a summary of G Decisions).

 Visser index